Cream, black, and brown

 This breed can suffer from a variety of health issues, so it’s good to have regular check-ups with your veterinarian.
 The lifespan is longer than Golden Retrievers because of the Mini Poodle genes, so you can have your Mini Goldendoodle in your life for many years.

 What’s the Price of Miniature Goldendoodle Puppies?

 Unfortunately, you are going to pay a hefty price for one of these hybrid dogs.
-Expect to pay anywhere from $1,600 to over $2,600, depending on the breeder.
+Finding Mini Goldendoodle puppies for sale isn’t necessarily tricky, but you can still expect to pay anywhere from $1,600 to over $2,600, depending on the breeder.
 The good news is that there are many reputable breeders around, but with the high demand for this dog, they can charge more.

 It’s important to find a breeder who is known for raising healthy Mini Goldendoodles.
 You can ask friends and family for recommendations, and don’t forget your veterinarian because they can be a great resource.
 Interview the breeder and meet the parents — this will give you an idea of what your puppy will be like, and you can see how the pups are raised and cared for.

 Being gentle and friendly is in their nature, and they would rather be friends with someone than bark at them.
 So, if you are looking for a guard dog, the Mini Goldendoodle is not the ideal choice.
 That said, they rarely bark, which is a positive attribute for many people.

 2. There are three different generations of Mini Goldendoodles.

 The first generation is the purebred female Golden Retriever and a purebred male Miniature poodle.
 The second generation is a Mini Goldendoodle bred with a Miniature Poodle, and then the third generation is two Mini Goldendoodle parents.

 3. Some people have to pay over $3,500 for their Mini Goldendoodle.